cesarcolle/spark-semantic/README.md

 Spark allow batch to be compute in RAM.
 It's has best performance with machine learning algorithm.

 ## Start the project
+1. package

+Automatic package isn't available for spark. please :

+    cd spark && sbt package

-You can start the project with
+2. You can start the project with

     docker-compose up